Pomeroy, County Tyrone: Transport

 The Portadown, Dungannon and Omagh Junction Railway opened Pomeroy railway station on 2 September 1861.
 From 1876 until 1958 it was part of the Great Northern Railway.
 The Ulster Transport Authority closed the station and the PD&O line on 15 February 1965.
 Throughout its history it had the highest altitude of any Irish gauge railway station in Ireland.
 West of Pomeroy the railway reached its summit, 561 ft above sea level, the highest point on Ireland's Irish gauge network.

 Economy

-Pomeroy is the home of a farm shop at Cloughbane Farm, which uses locally sourced meat, vegetables, potatoes, milk and flour in its products.
-The 180-acre farm is a fourth-generation, family-run beef and lamb farm outside Dungannon.
-The on-site farm shop and butchers were established in 2003 and in 2006 began selling home-cooked pies and take-away meals.
+Cloughbane Farm at Pomeroy sells locally sourced products directly through its farm shop and through large retailers.
 In 2006 the company, which has won five UK Great Taste Awards, expanded after securing a supply deal with Tesco.

 Demography

 2011 Census

 On Census Day (27 March 2011) the usually resident population of Pomeroy Settlement was 788 accounting for 0.04% of the NI total.
 In Pomeroy Settlement, considering the resident population: